englercj/harvest-engine/docs/schema_binary_format.md

 #### Composite Elements

-When `C = 7`, the elements of the list are fixed-width composite values –- usually, structs.
+When `C = 7`, the elements of the list are fixed-width composite values –- structs.
 In this case, the list content is prefixed by a "tag" word that describes the elements.
 It has the following layout:

 ```
 lsb                    list composite tag                     msb